shivam3110/Knowledge-Distillation-thesis/README.md

 ### Goals:
 1. Can Knowledge Distillation(teacher-student model) address the problem of class imbalance for Image Classification?
-2. How does the selection of teacher and student models affect the performance based on the number of model-parameters?
+2. How does the selection of teacher and student models affect the performance based on the number of model parameters?

-## Getting Started
+%## Getting Started

-Explain how to get a copy of the project up and running on a local machine.
+%Explain how to get a copy of the project up and running on a local machine.

-### Prerequisites
+%### Prerequisites

+%Python
-List any software, libraries, or dependencies that users need to have installed before they can run your project.
+%List any software, libraries, or dependencies that users need to have installed before they can run your project.

 ### Installation